TheOdinProject/curriculum/ruby_programming/advanced_ruby/pattern_matching.md

 ### Patterns

 There are multiple ways of potentially matching against an input.
-Patterns in Ruby 2.7 can be
+Patterns can be

  - Any Ruby object which is matched using `===`.
 The Object Pattern.
  - A variable capture / Variable Pattern